 Mycoplasmosis is caused by the organism Mycoplasma.
 There are currently three species of this organism.

 Mycoplasmosis is one of the most common respiratory infections found in pigeons.
-It is often confused with Ornithosis.
+It is often confused with ornithosis.
 It causes moderate respiratory disease in pigeons and usually starts as a mild inflammation in the eyes and nose.
 A clear thread of slime often accumulates in the back of the throat.
 It may progress to severe lung disease and death or may stay as a mild disease suppressing racing performance.
-It is often characterized by sneezing, shaking the head and scratching of the nostrils.
-It is transmitted via the eggs and may cause early death of babies.
+It is often characterised by sneezing, shaking the head and scratching of the nostrils.
+It is transmitted via the eggs and may cause early death in babies.

 Mycoplasmosis is becoming more difficult to treat due to resistance developing.
-Treatment must be continued for at least 5 to7 days.
+Treatment must be continued for at least 5 to 7 days.
 Four to six weekly preventative treatment is advised.
 It is advised to alternate products to prevent resistance developing.
-Breeding pigeons should be well treated before the season and babies should be treated preventatively until the molt starts.
+Breeding pigeons should be well treated before the season and babies should be treated preventatively until the moult starts.